 In Winter and Autumn birds will require high energy high fat foods (there are special pellets and fat balls etc that are ideal for this, just make sure of two things, firstly that they are good quality (some fat balls don’t contain enough nutrients) and secondly never use the plastic holders they may come in they have been proven to damage birds feet.
 They also require regular feeds (morning and afternoon) and will quickly become accustomed to when you will feed so try and stay on a regular routine.

 Summer and Spring feeding is tricky.
 The birds require high protein foods and you really need to be careful what you feed.
 Things like bread, peanuts and fats can be harmful to young birds so should be avoided.
 Food also has a tendency to spoil quickly, so make sure you clean up regularly.

 In summer you really need to look out for poor periods of weather, as this may affect wild birds natural food sources and this may be a time when supplementing their food could really help.
 Often over looked but birds need water as much as any other animal!
 So you should try to make sure you keep plenty of CLEAN water ready for the birds all through the year.
 Top up and clean out regularly to really give the birds the best you can.

 What Types of Feeder should I use?

-There are alternatives, you can make your own bird feeders (simple bottles with holes etc.), fat balls and feeds with a little work, and this can lower your feeding costs a little, but seek proper advice to make sure what you are feeding will not harm the birds.
+There are alternatives, you can make your own bird feeders (simple bottles with holes etc.), fat balls, and feeders with a little work.
+And this can lower your feeding costs a little.
+But seek proper advice to make sure what you are feeding will not harm the birds.

-A great resource of this type of thing can be found Pinterest, I have a few boards that might help including Bird Feeders – feel free to follow that or all my boards (If you try any I’d love to hear how they go as I’ve never done it).
+A great resource of this type of thing can be found Pinterest, I have a few boards that might help – feel free to follow my boards.

 What Birds Will Come in?